eslint/eslint/docs/rules/padded-blocks.md

 String option:

 * `"always"` (default) requires empty lines at the beginning and ending of block statements (except `switch` statements and classes)
-* `"never"` disallows empty lines at the beginning and ending of block statements
+* `"never"` disallows empty lines at the beginning and ending of block statements (except `switch` statements and classes)

 Object option: